toluwas/Breast-Cancer-Classification-/README.md

 Outlier detection using statistical thresholds

-Train-test split for model evaluation readiness
+Train-Validation-test split for model evaluation readiness

+K - Fold cross validation where K = 5 FOLDS

+SMOTE (Synthetic Minority Oversampling Technigue) was introdued to oversampled the minority class label of the dataset to balance the dataset for training to avoid bias and overfitting

 🧰 Technologies Used